TYPES OF ORGANIZATIONAL KNOWLEDGE Tacit Knowledge

 Tacit knowledge is hard to verbalize because it is expressed through action-based skills and cannot be reduced to rules and recipes.

-Knowledge that has been codified formally using a system of symbols, and can therefore be easily communicated or diffused.
+Knowledge that can be expressed formally using a system of symbols, and can therefore be easily communicated or diffused.

 Explicit knowledge may be object-based or rule-based.

-These beliefs are used to assign value and significance to new information.
+The assumptions and beliefs that are used to describe and explain reality, as well as the conventions and expectations that are used to assign value and significance to new information.

-- The three types of organizational knowledge are interdependent and work together.
+- The three types of organizational knowledge are interdependent and applied conjointly.

 - The more integrated the three types of knowledge, the more unique the organizational advantage.